-Also, BCG has conducted a study with Google and classified businesses into 4 stages based on the digital marketing maturity model and how smartly they use their own data.
+Also, Google, in collaboration with BCG, has conducted a study and classified businesses into four stages based on the digital marketing maturity model and how smartly they use their own data.

 What is Digital Marketing Maturity Model?

-Unfortunately, 63% of the e-commerce brands are stuck in stage 2 of digital marketing maturity.
+Unfortunately, 63% of e-commerce brands are stuck in stage 2 of digital marketing maturity.

-In stage 2 of Digital Marketing Maturity Model, the marketers are powering Facebook pixel with First-Party data to run their ad campaigns.
-It implies the understanding of First-Party data among the marketers is still email id, contact number, or any form-filled data.
+In stage 2 of the Digital Marketing Maturity Model, the marketers are powering Facebook pixel with First-Party data to run their ad campaigns.
+It implies the understanding of First-Party data among the marketers is still email id, contact number, or any form-filled data (known user data).

-Generally, 98% of the website visitors are anonymous visitors.
-They could have landed on your website by a Google ad, Facebook ad, or a social media meme or newspaper ad or television ad or organic search.
+However, as explained above, first-party data is beyond that.
+Anybody who stumbles on your website is your first-party data.
+As mentioned, generally, 98% of website visitors are anonymous visitors.
+They could have landed on your website from a Google ad, Facebook ad, social media meme, newspaper ad, television ad, or organic search.

-The majority of the anonymous visitors are the high intent audience who can be nurtured and pushed to the bottom of the funnel.
+Majority of the anonymous website visitors are the high-intent audience who can be nurtured and pushed to the bottom of the funnel.
 But these anonymous users are stuck in the middle of the funnel.

 Activate and segment your mid-funnel: Stage 2 → Stage 3 of Digital Marketing Maturity

-Move from old school segmentation to smart audience segmentation
+Move away from old-school segmentation to advanced smart audience segmentation.

-Segmenting the audience based on the demographics and the default segments available on the advertising platforms like added to cart, checkout made are so old school.
+Segmenting the audience based on the demographics and the default segments available on the advertising platforms like added to cart and checkout made are so old school.

-Segmenting the audience based on their user journey and engaging them with relevant messaging brings the customer closer to conversion.
+And segmenting them based on their user journey and engaging them with relevant tailored messaging takes the customer a step closer to conversion.

-Some of the mid-funnel segment examples to whom you can run personalised ads are
+Some of the mid-funnel segment examples to whom you can run personalized ads are

-👉 Segment the users who have wishlisted for more than 10 products
+- Segment the users who have wishlisted for more than ten products

 Bottom of the funnel segmentation: “One step closer to conversion”

-👉 Product wishlisted for more than 7 days
+- Product wishlisted for more than seven days

 Audience re-activation segmentation: “No more 180 days cookie retention fear”

-You may have an audience built up during the festive season or during the sales season, with no 90 or 180 days cookie retention fear, you can bring them back.
-Because, you own your customer behavior data.
+You may have an audience built up during the festive or the sales season, and with no fear of 90 or 180 days of cookie retention, you can bring them back because you own your customer behavior data.

 Stage 4 of the Digital Marketing Maturity Model is not really far – Mulitmoment

 E-commerce marketers can predict and model the users based on their purchase history.
-One of our e-commerce clients has been segmenting and retargeting their users based on their purchase history like:
+One of our e-commerce clients has been segmenting and retargeting their users based on their purchase history:

-👉 Customers who purchased top-wear clothes were retargeted for bottom-wears
+- Customers who purchased top-wear clothes were retargeted for bottom-wear

-👉 Segmenting the plus-size customers based on the PDP (Product Detail Page) visits.
+- Segmented the plus-size customers based on the PDP (Product Detail Page) visits.

-⚫ Personalize your customer engagement by advanced segmentation to progress towards the next stages of digital marketing maturity.
+- Personalize your customer engagement by advanced segmentation to progress toward the further stages of digital marketing maturity.